 The D4Z4 units act like a lock for this region of the genome.
 With fewer repeats a gene embedded in this region called DUX4 is expressed.
-DUX4 is a toxic protein that kills muscle cells.
 The unwanted production of the DUX4 protein, sets in motion a cascade of events that leads to loss of muscle function.
-The exact echanisms are still being studied, however it appears that DUX4 expression causes muscle cell death.
+The exact mechanisms are still being studied, however it appears that DUX4 expression causes muscle cell damage.
 This loss of cells causes muscles to waste away.
 DUX4 may also damage the normal muscle regeneration pathways preventing muscles from repairing any damage experienced through normal daily activities.
 DUX4 is also thought to invoke an immune response further inflicting damage on the muscles.
 Oxidative stress is also thought to play a role.
 As we learn more about the role of DUX4 the exact mechanisms for FSHD will become clearer.

 FSHD TYPE 2

 FSHD type 2 was characterised when a large family was found with FSHD symptoms indistinguishable from FSHD1, but without the contraction of the D4Z4 domain on chromosome 4.
 People with FSHD2 (5% of cases) have more than 11 D4Z4 units like people without FSHD.